what should I set my temperature fridge and freezer

 What foods should be placed in the door of your fridge?

-The door of your fridge is the warmest spot in the entire appliance.
-It’s not a great place to stash anything that’s highly perishable, and that includes foods like raw chicken, leftovers you want to eat again, and any dairy products.
+The fridge door is the warmest part of the appliance.
+It’s not the best place for highly perishable foods.
+That includes raw chicken, leftovers, and dairy products.
 Even if your refrigerator has a handy egg compartment on the door, eggs do best when stored on an interior shelf.

 Keep your condiments in the door of your fridge.
 BBQ sauce, jam, mustard, ketchup, and canned drinks all do well when placed in the door.

-What foods should be placed on the upper shelves of your fridge?
+What should you store on the upper shelves of your fridge?

-What foods should be placed on the bottom shelf of your fridge?
+What should you store on the bottom shelf of your fridge?

 While the top shelves maintain a better consistent temperature than anywhere else in your fridge, the bottom shelves are the coldest.
 This is the prime spot to store raw chicken or other meat, eggs, and seafood.

-What foods should be placed in the crisper drawers of your fridge?
+What should you store in the crisper drawers?

 The crisper drawers are where you store fruits and vegetables.
 The key thing to keep in mind when placing these foods in the crisper drawers is that they should be kept separate.
 Some types of fruit emit ethylene gas, and that can make your vegetables go bad a lot faster than if they were in a separate compartment.